Trilobites, Wine, and the 1,050 km (650-Mile) Fossil: Secrets of the Niagara Escarpment

 The Waterfall That Moved

 It may be hard to imagine today, but 12,000 years ago, Niagara Falls was actually located in Niagara-on-the-Lake.
 The water originally plummeted over the edge of the Escarpment at Queenston Heights.
 Over thousands of years, the force of the water eroded the limestone, causing the Falls to "retreat" 11 km (7 miles) back to their current position in Niagara Falls.
-Today, the Falls continue to migrate upstream at a rate of approximately 0.3 meters (1 foot) per year—a significant slow-down from the historical 1.5 meters (5 feet) per year, thanks to modern water diversion for hydroelectric power.

 By the Numbers: A Global Giant

-• 1,600 km (1,000 miles): The total length of the Escarpment "Great Arc".
+• 1,050 km (650 miles): The total length of the continuous Escarpment "Great Arc" that basin-shapes the Great Lakes region.

 • 450 Million Years: The age of the oldest rock layers, formed when this region was located near the Earth's equator and covered by a shallow, tropical sea.